Eugene Galekovic

 Eugen Josip Galekovic (/- ˈjɒsɪp ɡəˈlɛkəvɪtʃ/ YOS-ip-_-gə-LEK-ə-vitch; Eugen Josip Galeković, [êuːdʒin jǒsip ɡalêːkoːʋitɕ]; born 12 June 1981) is an Australian former professional footballer who played as a goalkeeper.
-He is the current goalkeeper coach for Adelaide United.
+He is the current goalkeeper and assistant coach for Adelaide United.
+Having played over 250 games in the A-League, 238 of those for Adelaide United, he is considered one of the greatest A-League goalkeepers of all time, and one of Adelaide United's greatest players.

 Biography

 Club career

 Galekovic's junior football was mostly played at Chelsea Hajduk in Melbourne's south-eastern suburbs.

 Galekovic played school football for St Bede's College.

 Galekovic started his career with Morwell based National Soccer League (NSL) side Gippsland Falcons as a 19-year-old in December 2000 before signing with Australian powerhouse South Melbourne the following season.

 South Melbourne FC

 Galekovic was second choice keeper in his early seasons at South playing behind Socceroos keeper Dean Anastasiadis.
 He made his debut in 2002 against rivals Melbourne Knights at Lakeside Stadium.
 After a string of impressive performances for his age, Galekovic claimed his spot as South's number 1 for the 2002 season ahead of Michael Theo.

 At his time at South, Galekovic made 37 appearances and kept 17 clean sheets in the process.
 Following his performances for the club, he received a maiden Olyroos selection.

 He stayed with South Melbourne until the NSL's closure in 2003–04 where at season's end he secured a place on the list of Beira Mar in Portugal on the back of holding the number one spot for Australia's Olympic football campaign in Athens in 2004.

 Galekovic was South's keeper in their last ever national league game in 2004 when South Melbourne Lost 2-1 to Adelaide United in an elimination final by golden goal.